-At fiscal year end, the System has no credit risk exposure to borrowers because the amounts the System owes the borrowers exceed the amounts the borrowers owe the System.
-Northern Trust Company shall indemnify the System if it is unable to recover borrowed securities and distributions made during the term of the loan or loans with respect to those securities as a result of Northern Trust Company's failure to: I) make a reasonable determination of the creditworthiness of a borrower, 2) demand adequate and appropriate collateral on a prompt and timely basis, perfect a security interest, obtain equivalent rights in the collateral or maintain control of the collateral, or 3) otherwise perform its duties and responsibilities under its agreement with the System or applicable law.
+The Northern Trust Company shall indemnify the System if it is unable to recover borrowed securities and distributions made during the term of the loan or loans with respect to those securities as a result of The Northern Trust Company's failure to: I) make a reasonable determination of the creditworthiness of a borrower, 2) demand adequate and appropriate collateral on a prompt and timely basis, perfect a security interest, obtain equivalent rights in the collateral or maintain control of the collateral, or 3) otherwise perform its duties and responsibilities under its agreement with the System or applicable law.

-All securities loans can be terminated on demand by either the System or Northern Trust Company and are subject to the performance by both parties of any of their respective obligations that remain outstanding at the time of termination.
-Upon termination of this program by either party, Northern Trust Company shall terminate all outstanding loans of the System's securities and shall make no further loans.
+All securities loans can be terminated on demand by either the System or The Northern Trust Company and are subject to the performance by both parties of any of their respective obligations that remain outstanding at the time of termination.
+Upon termination of this program by either party, The Northern Trust Company shall terminate all outstanding loans of the System's securities and shall make no further loans.
 The System does not have the ability to pledge or sell collateral securities without a borrower default.
-There are no restrictions on the amount of the loans that can be made.
 Cash collateral may also be invested separately in "term loans," in which case the investments match the loan term.
 These loans can be terminated on demand by either lender or borrower.